|

 If you're coming to the island by boat, there are taxis and

-hotels and Beach Club is about a thirty minute drive away.
+hotels on Long Beach, and Beach Club is about a twenty-minute drive away from the harbour.

 General